01 Aug 2025

 - These deaths included liver cirrhosis, alcohol poisoning, and alcohol-related cardiovascular issues.

-According to a new study by researchers from Oxford Population Health and Peking University:
+According to a study in 2023 by researchers from Oxford Population Health and Peking University:

-- Among 207 diseases studied, self-reported alcohol intake was associated with higher risks of 61 diseases in men.
-This included 28 diseases previously established by the World Health Organisation as alcohol-related, such as liver cirrhosis, stroke, and several gastrointestinal cancers, and 33 diseases not previously established as alcohol-related, such as gout, cataract, some fractures, and gastric ulcer.
+- In a study examining 207 diseases, self-reported alcohol consumption was linked to an increased risk of 61 conditions in men.
+These included 28 illnesses already recognised by the World Health Organisation as alcohol-related — such as liver cirrhosis, stroke, and various gastrointestinal cancers — as well as 33 conditions not previously classified as alcohol-related, including gout, cataracts, certain fractures, and gastric ulcers.

 - Alcohol can also inhibit sleep, trigger migraines and has been linked to mental health disorders such as depression.